 iPad ergonomics

-Monday 1 February 2010This is over 14 years old.
+Monday 1 February 2010This is close to 15 years old.
 Be careful.

 I watched the iPad announcement last week with interest.
 I’m not a gadget-hound, but Max and I were both home that day, so he gave me play-by-play commentary of the announcement.
 It’s certainly an intriguing device with plenty of interesting facets to debate (open/closed, produce/create, and so on).